bsuttor/ploneconf-talk-2022/presentation.md

 [comment]: # (!!! data-background-image="medias/background-presentation-imio.png" data-background-size="contain")

 ### Puppet
-Puppet used to configure our server, it's a tool to make infrastructure automation
+Puppet is use to configure our servers, it's a tool to make infrastructure automation
 - create systemd files to start container (based on docker-compose)
 - create cron for backup, pack, ...
 - create Apache aliases